anderspitman/awesome-tunneling/README.md

   for the domain.
 * Provides a client tool that tunnels HTTP/TCP connections through the server without requiring root on the client.
-* Provides a simple interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.
+* Provides a simple GUI interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.

 So far I haven't found a tool that does all of this.
 In particular, while some